fediskhakov/MPECvsNFXP/_readme.txt

-Code for Comment for Judd and Su 2012, Econometrica
+Code for the Comment for Judd and Su 2012, Econometrica

 By: Fedor Iskhakov, John Rust and Bertel Schjerning

+September 5, 2015

 This directory contains the modified code from Su and Judd Econometrica paper The intention of this directory is to carefully monitor all the changes we make to the original code